-HSE Reportable incidents (Oct-Dec 2022)
+HSE Reportable incidents (Jan - Mar 2023)

 - 3.6 The table in the Appendix also shows the number of RIDDOR reportable incidents.
-During the reporting period between October and December 2022 11 incidents involving an employee required to be reported to the Health and Safety Executive, which was for an over 7-day injury. - 3.7 All RIDDOR incidents are followed up by the Corporate Health and Safety Team to get assurance that the correct causation and remedial actions have been identified and that any identified remedial actions have been implemented.
+During the reporting period between January and March 2023 8 incidents involving an employee required to be reported to the Health and Safety Executive.
+The vast majority of these continue to be for over 7-day absences. - 3.7 All RIDDOR incidents reported to HSE by the corporate health and safety team and are also followed up with the relevant manager to get assurance that the correct causation and remedial actions have been identified and that any identified remedial actions have been implemented.